Connect a Workspace to Your InterSystems Server

 You cannot create a connection to an InterSystems IRIS server if the InterSystems IRIS server is not running.

-Compare Client-Side and Server-Side Workspaces
+Compare Client-Side and Server-Side Workflows

 All editing in VS Code takes place within a workspace.
 However, the structure and contents of your workspace will vary depending upon whether you intend to perform client-side or server-side edits.